+- · Disconnect from AC power;

-- · Open Access Door of detection unit;
+- · Open the Access Door of the detection unit;

-- Remove three (3) screws that hold controller cover;
+- Remove the three (3) screws that hold the controller cover;

-- · Connect the relay or device to control;
+- Connect the relay or device to control;

 - · Replace cover and reconnect power.

 11.4.2 DC CONTROL

 The three drawings that follow illustrate alternate methods of connecting an external device which has requirements of low voltage direct current.
 The output is an open collector configuration capable of switching 15V at 100mA or less, which includes connections to computing devices and other equipment requiring low level DC.